10 Qualities & Skills Every Successful HR Professional Should Have

 9. Have Strong Ethics

 HR teams handle sensitive and confidential employee and business information every day.
 HR professionals are responsible for keeping that information under lock and key to prevent it from falling into the wrong hands.
 That means working closely with your IT team to ensure your security practices are up to date and your team is aware of phishing scams or other security risks.
+Having strong ethics is one of the key competencies every good HR professional should have.

 10. Love Learning

 HR is always changing and HR professionals need to keep up.
 New compliance laws, employee expectations, and benefits are just a few of the ever-changing facets of the industry HR pros.
 Odds are changes within your own company will keep you on your toes too—like headcount changes, new senior leadership, and mergers or acquisitions—which can send a whole new slew of challenges your way.
-HR professionals need constantly have an ear to the ground and stay up-to-date on the newest laws, ideas, and benefits in the industry.
+HR professionals need to constantly have an ear to the ground and stay up-to-date on the newest laws, ideas, and benefits in the industry.

 There’s never a dull day when working in HR.
 It’s one of the few jobs at a company that has a hand in every aspect of the employee lifecycle, from a new hire’s first day to their last.
-Keeping up with all of those responsibilities requires a special type of skillset and personality to lead a successful career in HR.
+Keeping up with all of those responsibilities requires a special skillset and personality to lead a successful career in HR.
 This list only begins to scratch the surface on what qualities make a great HR professional, but if the above skills and challenges excite you, odds are you might love a career in HR.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo